 The bridges that hold the wheels are finished with great care (polished angles and straight-grained flat surfaces) as well as being fixed to the dial by thermally blued screws.
 On top of the dial are two floating rings onto which the tracks for the seconds and minutes are printed.
 The regulator display of the Chronoswiss Flying Regulator Open Gear is powered by an automatic movement (most likely an ETA-based calibre).
 It is housed in a 41mm case with the brand’s signature design – cylinder-like case, partial knurling and curved bezel, curved lugs with screwed strap.

 The Chronoswiss Flying Regulator Open Gear will be available in four variants.
 Three of them are presented in a steel case with a galvanic black, galvanic blue or galvanic silver dial.
 A fourth edition, with a galvanic silver dial, features an 18k red gold case.
 While the base movement is out-sourced, the 37 individual parts of the dial module are manufactured in “Atelier Lucerne”, Chronoswiss own facilities.
-Price for the Flying Regulator Open Gear will start at CHF 6,490 for the steel variants.
-More details on www.chronoswiss.com.
+Price for the Flying Regulator Open Gear will start at CHF 6,490 for the steel variants. – available in the webshop.
+For more information, please visit www.chronoswiss.com.

 Alongside the launch of this new piece, Chronoswiss also announced a new strategic partner, Mr Patrik Hoffmann.
 As the former CEO of Ulysse Nardin and longtime industry expert, he will provide insights and contacts to the brand and joins as a member of our international team.